Procedures for Offshore Blind Site Licensing

 Lottery and Licensing For Opening Days

-MD Outdoors licensing system to be entered into a random lottery for a county of their choice.
-There is no charge to enter the lottery.
-In addition to the county in which they wish to obtain a blind site, the applicant must provide an email address at which they will receive all communications from the department and a cell phone number where they can be reached in case of technical issues.
-The department will randomly select winners for each county where licensing occurs, and those hunters will select blind sites in order of those lottery picks.
-Hunters must be Maryland residents and have purchased either a 2024-2025 or 2025-2026 Maryland hunting license prior to their appointment to license sites.
+The lottery for the opening days of licensing will be conducted online through the Department’s Maryland Outdoors licensing system.
+Beginning July 15, 2026 and ending on July 28, 2026 at 11:59 pm, hunters can register online through the department’s MD Outdoors licensing system to be entered into a random lottery for a county of their choice.
+There is no charge to enter the lottery and participants may only enter the lottery a single time.
+In addition lottery applicants will be asked to select the county in which they wish to obtain a blind site and to provide an email address and cell phone number where they will receive all communications from the department.
+The department will randomly select winners for each county where offshore blind site licensing occurs, and issue the virtual appointments in order of those lottery picks.
+Hunters must be Maryland residents and have purchased either a 2025-2026 or 2026-2027 Maryland hunting license prior to their appointment to license an offshore blind site(s).

-Microsoft Teams virtual meeting application.
-Appointments will last 20 minutes and during that time hunters will have up to 10 minutes to license a maximum of two sites.
-Virtual meetings will begin on August 5 and continue during normal business hours until all appointments assigned by lottery have been held.
+Lottery winners will be notified by email which will contain the time and date for a virtual online meeting, as well as instructions for the meeting.
+No in-person meetings will occur.
+The email will include a link to communicate with a DNR staff person at the appropriate date and time through the Microsoft Teams virtual meeting application.
+Appointments will last 20 minutes and during which hunters will be able to license a maximum of two sites.
+Virtual meetings will begin on August 4 and continue during normal business hours until all appointments assigned by lottery have been held.
 Due to the increased time needed for online appointments and the volume of customers in some counties, appointments will occur over several business days.
+Lottery winners may permit others to assist them with blind site selection, but the lottery winner must participate (be present) in the virtual meeting or forfeit their opportunity to select a blind site.
 The appointments may not be rescheduled.
-If a winner is unable to keep their appointment time, they should cancel their appointment and make a new appointment once the process opens for appointments on request (Please see “Licensing After Opening Days” below).
+If a winner is unable to keep their appointment time, they should cancel their appointment and make a new appointment once the general process opens for appointments on request (Please see “Licensing After Opening Days” below).

-online) and a tax map or other legible map showing the exact location of the shoreline to be licensed.
+Landowners who would like to license the riparian shoreline on their property may also enter the same lottery through MD Outdoors.
+Landowners will be required to provide a copy of the property information (available online) and a tax map or other legible map showing the exact location of the shoreline to be licensed.
 Any landowner wishing to license their own property, or hunters who have the written permission of a landowner, are exempt from the requirement to possess a current or past-year hunting license.

 Licensing After Opening Days

-Microsoft Teams.
+After the opening days, licensing for all counties will occur by appointment only.
+Customers may begin making appointments through the department’s website on August 13 for virtual meetings that will begin August 19.
+Customers who schedule an appointment will receive an email that includes a link to communicate with a DNR staff person at the appropriate date and time through Microsoft Teams.
 Owners of riparian property in Kent and Queen Anne’s counties, where only landowners or those with the written permission of the landowner may register sites, should make appointments during this period.

 Virtual Meeting

 As described above, hunters who have won a place in the lottery, or those who make an appointment for remaining blind sites after the lottery, will be emailed an invitation to a virtual meeting with a DNR staff person.
-The email will be from an address that is formatted as
+The email will be from an address that is formatted as [email protected], with the name of the county for which you applied in the lottery.
+Please check both your inbox and spam/junk folders frequently for the invitation.
+The invitation will be for a specific date and time and may not be changed.

-Microsoft Teams online platform.
+The invitation email will contain a web link to a virtual meeting that will be conducted through the Microsoft Teams online platform.
 Although downloading the Microsoft Teams program onto your computer will be an option, it is not necessary.
 The hunter will need to click on the link provided to them by email and indicate that they accept the meeting invitation.
 On the day of their scheduled meeting, the hunter will enter the meeting by clicking on that same link, prior to their appointed time, and wait to be connected with a MD DNR representative who will assist them with selecting up to two waterfowl blind sites.

-Microsoft Teams prior to the meeting to familiarize themselves with its functions.
+We recommend joining Microsoft Teams 5 -10 minutes prior to the scheduled meeting, especially if you are unfamiliar with Microsoft Teams.
+Hunters should review Microsoft Teams prior to the meeting to familiarize themselves with its functions.
 For the best results, we recommend using a newer computer with Windows 10 and Google Chrome or Microsoft Edge.
-We also recommend an internet connection speed of around 6 - 8 Mgps (download) or more for optimal results.
+We also recommend an internet connection speed of around 6 - 8 mgps (download) or more for optimal results.
 Speeds less than this may work, but the video quality may begin to degrade as speeds decrease.
 You can test the strength of your connection by typing “Internet Speed Test” into your browser for a quick online test.
 For maximum speed, be sure to close all other programs that may be running and sit close to your Wifi router.

 As part of this process, the hunter will be able to view a map of their selected county and work with DNR staff to pick blind sites from eligible locations.
-Offshore waterfowl blind site placement specifications remain the same as in past years and can be viewed by clicking
+Offshore waterfowl blind site placement specifications remain the same as in past years and can be viewed by clicking HERE.

 The DNR representative will review the hunter’s MD Outdoors account to make sure they are eligible to participate in the blind site licensing process.
-The hunter may be required to present information, such as a driver’s license, to verify that they are the person scheduled for that appointment.
+The hunter will be required to present information, such as a driver’s license, to verify that they are the person scheduled for that appointment.
 The actual lottery winner or person who made the appointment must be present in the virtual meeting for blind sites to be reserved.
 Only one connection with the DNR representative is allowed during the meeting.
 As with in-person licensing, the meeting will end if the DNR representative cannot verify the identity of the hunter or determines that they are ineligible to participate.

 The DNR representative will then share their screen allowing the hunter to view an electronic map showing the tidal waterways in their selected county, the shoreline mapping layer, and riparian properties that have been licensed by landowners.
 The DNR representative will be able to move the map around the screen and designate each blind site by clicking on the location indicated by the hunter.